dhagmann/deliberation-assets/projects/constructive_disagreement/super_sabbatical_wbl/readingcomp_provost_5.md

 ---

 - Inspiring the faculty member to retire
-- Motivating the faculty member to return from sabbatical for productive research
+- Motivating the faculty member to return to the university after their sabbatical, rather than taking an opportunity elsewhere
 - Encouraging the faculty member to pursue commercial activities
-- Discouraging the faculty member from seeking opportunities elsewhere
+- Discouraging the faculty member from selling their IP portfolio to outside investors